 Iteration, Demonstration, Documentation

 Life Safety, Accessibility, Codes, Regulations

 During the process of describing their studios for lottery, and in their published course descriptions, faculty indicate the relative volume (degree of emphasis) each stream will have, within the following parameters:

 (1 + 2 + 3 + 4) = 100%

 10% < 1, or 2, or 3, or 4 < 50%

 At the end of the semester, students are surveyed as to what relative volumes they experienced, and the instructors are given the results.

-The educational purposes of the model are as follows (i) to help students pursue their own interests and talents and yet achieve balance over several semesters before moving on to Advanced Design, (ii) to allow teachers to teach to their individual strengths and interests, (iii) to offer a framework for advising individual students, during the semester and during Portfolio Review (end of third vertical studio), and (iv) to help coordinate Vertical Studio curriculum and teacher selection such that, averaged over all Vertical studios offered each semester, each stream receives roughly equal emphasis.
+The educational purposes of the model are as follows (i) to help students pursue their own interests and talents and yet achieve balance over several semesters before moving on to Advanced Design, (ii) to allow teachers to teach to their individual strengths and interests, (iii) to offer a framework for advising individual students, during the semester and during Portfolio Review, and (iv) to help coordinate Vertical Studio curriculum and teacher selection such that, averaged over all Vertical studios offered each semester, each stream receives roughly equal emphasis.